-(i) Two units of study or its equivalent in Language Arts, one in English and one in the student's home language.
+(i) Two units of study or its equivalent in Language Arts, one in English and one in the student' s home language.
 English Language Arts may be provided through Integrated English as a New Language as prescribed in paragraphs (1) and (2) of this subsection.
 A student shall earn one half credit for each Language Arts unit of study, for a total of one combined total credit for Language Arts each year.

-(ii) Content area instruction in the required content area subjects in the home language and in English, with a minimum of two content areas other than Language Arts taught in both the student's home language and English, in accordance with Section 100.1(a) and (b) of this Title.
+(ii) Content area instruction in the required content area subjects in the home language and in English (including all bilingual core content areas, i.e. math, science, and social studies, depending on the Bilingual Education program model and the student's level of English language development, but must include a minimum of two bilingual core content areas other than Language Arts taught in both the student's home language and English), in accordance with section 100.1(a) and (b) of this Title.

-(iii) English as a New Language instruction, as prescribed in Section 154-2.3(h)(1) and (2) of this Subpart.
+(iii) English as a New Language instruction, as prescribed in section 154-2.3(h)(1) and (2) of this Subpart.

 (i) Grade Span.
-The maximum allowable grade span for grouping instruction in grades K-12 English as a New Language or Bilingual Education classes is two contiguous grades, except for English Language Learners in a special class, as defined by Section 200.1(uu) of this Title.
+The maximum allowable grade span for grouping instruction in grades K-12 English as a New Language or Bilingual Education classes is two contiguous grades, except for English Language Learners in a special class, as defined by section 200.1(uu) of this Title.